PyCQA/redbaron/docs/other.rst

 .increase_indentation() and .decrease_indentation()
 ---------------------------------------------------

-those 2 methods allow you to change the indentation of a part of the tree.
-They expect the number of space to add or to remove as first argument.
+Those 2 methods allow you to change the indentation of a part of the tree.
+They expect the number of spaces to add or to remove as first argument.

 .. ipython:: python